Tielar/Ogar/README.md

 20   | Rainbow FFA - Hint: Use with "setAcid(true)"

 ## Console Commands
 The current available console commands are listed here.
-Command names are not case sensitive, but player names are.
-Note: To affect unnamed players, add 2 spaces after the command and then add any other parameters the command requires.
-Ex.
-(Treat the underscores as spaces) "mass__200", "kill__", or "color__0 0 250"
+Command names are not case sensitive, but config settings are.
  - Addbot [Number]
    * Adds [Number] of bots to the server.
 If an amount is not specified, 1 bot will be added.
  - Ban [IP]